Akilax0/minimal_NoC/README.md

 # minimal_NoC

-Building a NoC to support RISCV pro cessor cores to handle SNN applications.
+Building a NoC to support RISCV processor cores to handle SNN applications.

-The NoC architecture is based on ranveNoc using only the required components for the application.
+The design is minimal as the message passing is limited to either initializaion messages or spike messages.
+The whole network uses 16 bit length packets for the communication.
+Other considertaions such as routing and buffering are done in the most simplistic nature currently with hopes of optimizing soon.

 ## Components